prathits012/NBA-Classification-Player-Impact/README.md

 # NBA-Classification-Player-Impact

-This is repository that uses R to analyze NBA players impact based on certain statistics that we found were helpful We used tree-based models, SVM, shrinkage, and KNN in R to rank NBA player’s annual output
+This is repository that uses R to analyze NBA players impact based on certain statistics that we found were helpful.
+We used tree-based models, SVM, shrinkage, and KNN in R to rank NBA player’s annual output